A guide to everything about budgeting

 Now that you’re familiar with what exactly a budget is and the basic concepts of budgeting, it’s time to start diving into each component that makes up a budget.
 After going through these sections, you should have a good enough understanding to create your own budget from scratch.

-Even before figuring out or tracking your expenses, it is helpful to know what your total monthly income is.
+Before figuring out or tracking your expenses, the first step you should take is figuring out what your total monthly income is.
 This should be relatively easy to do and you may be able to do it off the top of your head, but you will still want to double-check things for accuracy.

 Remember, income is considered as any money received, especially on a regular or recurring basis.
-Don’t forget to include income from things such as part-time work or side hustles that you have committed to and are expecting to receive compensation for.
+While you’re likely thinking of just your full-time employment, don’t forget to include income from other things such as part-time work or side hustles that are bringing in money.
 You’ll also want to include passive income that you might have, such as rental property income or investments that pay monthly dividends.
+Every dollar counts.

-To give you a really good understanding of everything, I’d recommend breaking your income out annually, monthly, and weekly along with when your money comes in.
+Once you have all of your monthly income documented, you’re in good shape.
+You can choose to move on to the next step, but if you’re looking to get the most out of understanding your budget, I’d recommend breaking your income out annually, monthly, and weekly along with when your money comes in.
 You’ll thank me later.

 Lastly, separate your income even further by identifying what comes in before and after taxes.
-For this exercise, you will want to focus on the after-tax income as that is the money you have most control over.
+For this exercise, you will want to focus on the after-tax income as that is the money you have the most control over and that you actually ‘see’ in your accounts.

-Next, you need to calculate your total expenses for your budget.
+Next, it’s time to calculate your total expenses.
 Whether you’re budgeting for the week, month, or even quarter, outlining exactly where you need to allocate your spending is critical.

-If you’re unsure where to start, a good starting point is breaking your expenses out into two main categories: fixed costs and variable costs.
-Some prefer to break it down by needs and wants, though that can be more subjective.
+If you’re unsure where to start, which is completely normal, a good starting point is breaking your expenses out into two main categories: fixed costs and variable costs.
+You can also break down your expenses by classifying them as needs and wants, though that can be a little more subjective.

 Your fixed costs are those expenses that are always there no matter what.
 They’re the expenses that you can’t compromise on, such as rent or mortgage payments, utility bills, phone bills, car loan payments and even your student loan payments.